Read-only by default.

 Every action this product takes captures the prior state before it touches anything. kubehero undo <audit-id> replays the original spec back into the cluster, idempotently, in less time than it took to fire.
 Default cooldown is ten minutes.
 You can extend it; you cannot shorten it below the time it takes to scrape your dashboard and assemble a war room.

-Apache 2.0 collector, CLI, proto, cost model.
-BUSL 1.1 on the control plane, operator, pricing engine, dashboard.
-The former is what you fork or replace if our roadmap diverges from your needs.
-The latter is what we sell.
-We do not blur the line.
+Apache 2.0 collector, CLI, proto, and cost model.
+BUSL 1.1 on the control plane, operator, pricing engine, and dashboard — source-available, self-hostable, free to run.
+Every line is public.
+Fork or replace anything that diverges from your needs; nothing is hidden behind a paywall.

 Every CRD is a public schema.
 Every metric we emit is in Prometheus format.
 Every audit row is exportable to webhook, syslog, or S3.
 If we go away tomorrow, your data does not.

-mTLS by default on cloud.
+mTLS by default.
 RBAC enforced at the RPC layer, not bolted on.
 OIDC against your IdP, signature-verified via JWKS — not just iss/aud presence.
 Air-gap installable; container images mirror cleanly to private registries.
 The audit log is HMAC-signed so a downstream SIEM can detect tampering.

 Cost is the lens, not the product.